ImIntheMiddle/VATL4Pose-WACV2024/README.md

 ```
 </details>

-- You can download pretrained models of Human Pose Estimator (HRNet, FastPose and SimpleBaseline) and our Wholebody Auto-Encoder from Releases ``pretrained models''.
+- You can download pretrained models of Human Pose Estimator (HRNet, FastPose and SimpleBaseline) and our Wholebody Auto-Encoder from Releases ``Pretrained models''.
     - Unzip and place the ``pretrained_models'' directory under the root directory of the repository.

 ## 🚀Quick Start